sutta » dn » Dīgha Nikāya 21

 ahañhi nāma itthikā samānā buddhe pasannā dhamme pasannā saṅghe pasannā sīlesu paripūrakārinī itthittaṁ virājetvā purisattaṁ bhāvetvā kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapannā, devānaṁ tāvatiṁsānaṁ sahabyataṁ sakkassa devānamindassa puttattaṁ ajjhupagatā.

 For while I was still a woman I had confidence in the Buddha, the teaching, and the Saṅgha, and had fulfilled my ethics.
 I lost my attachment to femininity and developed masculinity.
 When my body broke up, after death, I was reborn in a good place, a heavenly realm.
-In the company of the gods of the Thirty-Three I became one of Sakka’s sons.
+In the company of the gods of the thirty-three I became one of Sakka’s sons.

 Idhāpi maṁ evaṁ jānanti: